Seeds for the Future: How to Plant an Acorn

 In October, plant the “oak from an acorn” in a sunny location with plenty of room to grow, and away from overhead utility lines.
 Dig the planting hole twice the width of the container to reduce conflicts with any nearby plants and to provide loose soil for new roots to develop.
 Do not plant too deep.
 The soil level in the container should match the soil level of the existing grade once planted.
 Planting tip: if you let the soil in the container dry slightly before planting, the root ball will slide out of the container easily, eliminating the need to cut the container.

 These Bur Oak seedlings have grown all summer long, and are ready for fall planting in the landscape.

 Add a ring of soil to the outside of the planting hole to help retain rainfall and to aid in watering.
-A half inch of native tree chip mulch or other type of mulch can be added to aid in water retention as well as reduce evaporation.
+A half-inch of native tree chip mulch or another type of mulch can be added to aid in water retention as well as reduce evaporation.

 The newly planted tree will become fully established in about three years.
 Until that time, water and fertilize it as needed.
 As it grows, we all benefit.

 To properly plant an acorn is good…to ensure it survives is golden.

 A special note to those guests that receive a “seed for the future” acorn when visiting our booth at Earth Day Texas 2014: